-The Jericho II is a road-mobile, two-stage, solid-propellant missile with an approximate range of 1,500 kilometers and a reported payload of 1,000 kilograms.
+The Jericho II is a road-mobile, three-stage, solid-propellant missile with an approximate range of 1,500 kilometers and a reported payload of 1,000 kilograms.
 It is generally believed that the missile has been given a nuclear mission, and it is difficult to imagine any other role given the missile's characteristics, which dramatically increase the number of targets falling within range of the missile relative to the earlier Jericho 1.
 The Jericho 2 reportedly has enhanced accuracy, and puts most Arab capitals and the southern areas of the former Soviet Union within striking distance from Israel.

 Developed in the mid-1970's to early 1980's as a successort to the Jericho I, according to some reports the Jericho II was first flight-tested in 1986.
 Other accounts suggest that the first test of the Jericho II was noted by Western intelligence in May 1987.
 The missile traveled a distance of 850 km into the Mediterranean.
 A second test occurred in September 1988, near the time of Israel's Offeq-1 satellite launch.
 In September 1989, a Jericho 2 missile was fired into the Mediterranean and travelled 1,300 km.